DPJProgramming/week-3-basic-Ecommerce/README.md

 # David's Games

-David's games is an ecommerce platform made with Visual Studio and ASP.Net MVC for the hottest games ever made.
+David's games is an ecommerce platform made with Visual Studio, ASP.Net MVC, and EF Core for the hottest games ever made.
 It features a list of the most popular gamss as well as the top selling games.
 More to come!

 <p align="center">